hifexplo/hylite/docs/notebooks/processing/core_scanner/2/2_hand_sample_extraction.rst

                   "EH-017",
                   "EH-007"]

-Extract point-spectra from samples for spectral library (and as seeds for segmentation)
+Extract point-spectra from samples for spectral library (and as seeds for segmentation).
 ---------------------------------------------------------------------------------------

+Note that this requires matplotlib to work in interactive mode, which can cause issues on some environments.

 .. code:: python